carpentries/instructor-training/episodes/23-introductions.md

   a.
 Introduce yourself effectively
   b.
 Clarify learning objectives and expectations
   c.
 Set the tone for the workshop
-2. Return to your groups of 2 or 3 and each give 2 minutes of your introduction.
-(5-6 min)
+2. Return to your groups of 2 or 3 and do the following for each participant (6-8 minutes):
+  a. each give 2 minutes of your introduction
+  b. briefly shared feedback after each introduction
-3. After each introduction, briefly share feedback, reserving extensive discussion for after all have had a turn to present.
+3. After all have had a turn to present, use any remaining time for more extended discussion.

 This exercise will take about 15 minutes.